-The STXL has an internal Desiccant Plug that keeps the CCD from frosting over at cold temperatures.
+The STX has an internal Desiccant Plug that keeps the CCD from frosting over at cold temperatures.
 The Desiccant Plug will typically go a year before requiring regeneration by baking the Desiccant Plug (not the whole camera!) in the oven.
-Remove the eight screws that hold the front cover onto the body of the STXL to get access to the Desiccant Plug (see page 12)
+Remove the eight screws that hold the front cover onto the body of the STX to get access to the Desiccant Plug (see page)

-- 1. Remove the desiccant container from the side of the chamber according to the instructions on page 12 of this manual.
-Remove the O-ring. - 2.
+- 1. Unscrew the desiccant container from the side of the chamber and remove the O-ring. - 2.
 Plug the resulting hole in the chamber by placing a piece of black plastic tape over the opening to keep dust out while you are baking the desiccant. - 3.
 Heat the desiccant container in an oven at 350°F (175 deg C) for 4 hours.
 The solder used to seal the can melts at 460 degrees F, so be sure to stay at least 50 degrees below this number.
 Preheating the oven to avoid hot spots is advised. - 4.
-Replace the desiccant container onto the CCD chamber, being careful to reinstall the O-ring and insure that it does not get pinched, and attach with the socket head screws you removed in step 1.
+Replace the desiccant container into the rear of the camera, being careful to reinstall the O-ring and insure that it does not get pinched.